chike0905/blockchain/testscripts/README.md

 ## How to run tests
 In root directory of this repository.

-'
     docker-compose build
     docker-compose run
-'

 Each tests file in this directory run as docker containor.

-How run is see 'Dockerfile' and 'docker-compose.yml' in root directory of this repository.
+How run is see `Dockerfile` and `docker-compose.yml` in root directory of this repository.

 ## Files
 Pair test files is run as one of tests.